 When the bedroom isn’t set up to be conducive to getting a restful night of sleep, then it will seriously impact your life.
 You won’t notice it at first, but the next day you’ll feel a little tired and will feel the effects by the late afternoon when the usual bounce in your step is missing.

-Fortunately, there are things you can do to improve the situation.
+Fortunately, there are things you can do to improve the situation and ensure that none of these happen.

 A Safe Place to Rest is Important